 Perhaps the most beautiful hidden gem here is the Florida Domes.
 The remains of a millionaire’s home in Cape Romano, you can only see this by boat.
 The domes have eroded into what provides shelter for birds and aquatic life off the Gulf Coast.

-Naples Botanical Gardens
+Stroll the Naples Botanical Gardens

 With 170 acres of flora from around the world, the Naples Botanical Gardens conserves collections and habitats that gift us beauty, tranquility, and well-being.
 Visit and be one of the 220,000 visitors per year!